 Installing solar panels at home is not only good for the environment, but it could also save us lots of money on the energy bill.
 However, installing solar panels is a large investment, and it could last around 30 to 35 years.
+Many people want to know “how do solar panels work?“, as swapping to renewable energy in your home is a big step.
 So, it makes sense that before installing the solar panels at home, as homeowners, we have a lot of concerns, especially about our roofs.
 The following are some common questions that we have to consider before we install solar panels at home.

 In general, solar panels’ average weight is about 40 lbs.
-Thus, we could almost install solar panels on any roof as long as it has enough sunlight and space.
-However, if a roof is damaged and weak, such as a leaking roof, then the solar panels’ weight could cause it to end up slumping.
+Thus, we could install solar panels on almost any roof as long as it has enough sunlight and space.
+However, it is still good to get your roof inspected by a company like Complete Roofing Solutions just to make sure your roof is strong enought to take that weight.
+If a roof is damaged and weak, such as a leaking roof, then the solar panels’ weight could cause it to end up slumping.
 Additionally, the roof structure damaged like a leaking roof affects the insulation of our home;

 and poor insulation offsets the outcome of the solar panels.
 The common signs indicate a damaged roof are:

 - Loose or broken tiles; it can cause a leaking roof;

 - Water damage, which is caused by a leaking roof;